What's at stake in the 2022 midterm elections?

 In Washington, Republicans are still in a position to net enough seats in the House to take control, "but a tumultuous summer has made their advantage appear a little smaller today — with a trend so far pointing toward narrow gains instead of a wave," according to the CBS News Battleground Tracker.
 Currently, Democrats hold small majorities in the House and Senate.

-It takes 218 seats to win control of the House, and the Tracker currently estimates Republicans will win 226 seats, down from the 230 estimated in July.
+It takes 218 seats to win control of the House, and the Tracker currently estimates that if the House elections were held today, Republicans would see a net gain of 13 seats and hold 226 seats, while Democrats would win 209.

 In the Senate, Republicans need a net gain of just one seat to flip control of the evenly divided chamber.
-CBS News classifies 10 of the 36 races as battleground contests – five are considered "tossups" (Arizona, Georgia, Nevada, Pennsylvania, Wisconsin); three are leaning in favor of the Republican candidate (Florida, North Carolina, and Ohio); and two are leaning toward the Democrat (Colorado and New Hampshire).
+CBS News classifies 10 of the 35 races as battleground contests – four are considered "tossups" (Arizona, Georgia, Nevada and Wisconsin); three are leaning in favor of the Republican candidate (Florida, North Carolina, and Ohio); and three are leaning toward the Democrat (Colorado, Pennsylvania and New Hampshire).

 Why is the margin tightening?
 The Supreme Court's decision in Dobbs v.
 Jackson Women's Health Organization, which overturned Roe v.
 Wade propelled Democratic or left-leaning voters to the polls in primary elections this summer.
 And President Biden, whose popularity suffered as Americans saw gas and grocery prices rising earlier this year, is enjoying a slow, but notable rebound in his overall approval ratings.
 The FBI search of former President Donald Trump's Florida estate in August has motivated Republican base voters, but polls show it's a concern for independents and Democratic voters, and could drag down some GOP candidates.
 Broader concerns about the future of American democracy — expressed by all ideological groups — are also sparking greater interest among voters.